ibm-cloud-docs/vpc/block_storage_is_view.md

 | | Delete | [Delete](/docs/vpc?topic=vpc-managing-block-storage#delete) the volume.
 You must first detach the volume from an instance before deleting it. |
 | Unattached (-) | Attach to an instance | [Attach](/docs/vpc?topic=vpc-attaching-block-storage) the volume to an available virtual server instance. |
 | | Delete | Delete the unattached volume. |
 {: caption="Table 2.
-Actions menu options for volumes." caption-side="top"}
+Actions menu options for volumes." caption-side="bottom"}

 ### View details about a block storage volume
 {: #view-vol-details-ui}

 To view details about a block storage volume, navigate to the list of all block storage volumes and select a volume.
 By default, the Overview tab is selected for volume details.
-Click the Snapshots and Backups tab to [view a list of snapshots](#view-snapshots-for-volume) and [backups](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-list-all-policies) created from this volume.
+Click the **Snapshots and Backups** tab to view a list of snapshots created manually or by a backup policy.

-Backup for VPC Beta is only available to accounts authorized to preview the feature.
-{: note}

 Next to the name of the volume is the [volume status](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#status) and tags associated with this volume.
 Tags identify the resource.
 For example, user tags applied to a volume can associate the volume with a backup policy for creating backup snapshots of the volume.
 For information about creating backups, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-about).
 For more information about tags, see [Working with tags](/docs/account?topic=account-tag).